Jul

 The Affidavit should be recorded in the official public records in every county where the deceased owned real estate.

-Obviously, this process is complicated and the assistance of an attorney is helpful in making sure you do it right.
-Some people are accessing a form online for the Affidavit Of Heirship and not completing it correctly.
-Later, when a title company, bank, investment company, or other third parties will not accept the incorrect Affidavit, the expense to have an attorney straighten out the situation can be even more than it would have cost to draft the Affidavit initially.
+Obviously, figuring out what to do if your deceased loved one did not have a Will is complicated and the assistance of an attorney is helpful in proceeding correctly.
+I have had some clients who have accessed a form online for the Affidavit Of Heirship, who have not completed it correctly.
+They discover when a title company, bank, investment company, or other third parties will not accept the incorrect Affidavit, that the expense to have an attorney straighten out the situation is even more than it would have cost to have an attorney draft the Affidavit initially.
+Self-help is not always the right approach.

-If you would like to request a free initial consultation* with Adair M. Buckner, Attorney At Law, about estate planning or probate, please click below.
+If you live in the Texas Panhandle and would like to request a free initial consultation* with Adair M. Buckner, Attorney At Law, about estate planning or probate, please click below.

 *(The free consultation does not cover actual review of documents or giving legal advice on a specific situation.)